 If you’re one of those folks who likes to give actual gifts (as opposed to handwritten notes saying, “I got you an X; it’ll be here next Tuesday”), we’ve got some suggestions for you to give that wonderful, sexy, midlife someone, whether it’s your wife, girlfriend, best buddy, or self.
 A menopause care package never hurt anyone!
 Here are some gifts the team at Gennev recommends.

 Our menopause gifts guide

-One: Help with hot flashes/night sweats.
+One: Help with menopausal night sweats /hot flashes.
 One of the worst aspects of hot flashes and night sweats is how they interrupt sleep.
 For women who wake at night from the heat, and then lie awake as the anxiety takes over, a weighted blanket made especially to keep her cool can be an amazing and wonderful gift.
 Check out the Iced Hush weighted blanket.

 (Read up on one Gennev-er’s experience with hot flashes and how she handles the heat)

-(What can acupuncture do for you?
+(What can fascia Chinese medicine do for you?
 Find out in this podcast with practitioner Jennifer Mason)

 Three: Peace and quiet.
 Since we ran our story on how Deborah managed the stress of her breast cancer treatment by floating, we’ve heard a lot from other women who have tried it for various reasons.
 Nearly all reported an improvement in stress levels and sleep.
 Lying in a silent, dark tank full of warm salt water may sound like an odd way to manage stress, but reports are floating is a slice of sanity, especially in the mad holiday season.
 Menopause can really hamper peace and quiet, so this is a fantastic option to get some of that back.
 Single float, $89 at LifeFloat.